nus-cs2103-AY2122S2/ip/docs/README.md

 ## Features

-### Task manager
+### 1. Add tasks
+Duke supports three tasks types: `Todo`, `Deadline` and `Event`.

+### 2. List tasks
+List all tasks that have been added to Duke!

+### 3. Delete tasks
+Don't want to see a task anymore?
+Delete it!

+### 4. Mark and unmark tasks
+Mark tasks as 'done'.
+Unmark them.
+Mark them again.

+### 5. Find tasks
-Add tasks.
-List the added tasks.
-Delete the tasks.
-Mark them as done or undone.
-Find tasks containing a specific keyword.
+Find tasks containing a specific keyword!

-### Set reminders
+### 6. Set reminders
-Can't remember tasks?
-Set a reminder for them at a specific date and time.
+Can't remember your tasks?
+Let Duke do it for you!

 ## Usage